 Here is a penny of free tips on how to check if your flagpole is really balanced: take approximately six inches behind your head and try to balance it with one finger.
 If it stays horizontal, you have a balanced putter on the face in the hands (or on the finger, rather).

 On a more serious note, some players and coaches notice that with a putter with a heel your mishits will be more likely to go in one direction than in another.

-Top 10 Best Center Shafted Putters
+Detailed Review of Best Center Shafted Putters

 Odyssey is one of the best putters in the world that have been used by Tour Players to win over a hundred PGA events and more than 600 world events.